 - Transportation Alternatives Program (TAP): In 2013, the State Legislature combined multiple federal and state bicycle and pedestrian fund programs, including the federal Transportation Alternatives Program (TAP), into a single program.
 The state's Active Transportation Program (ATP) is described under the State, Regional, and Local programs, below. - National Highway Freight Program (NHFP): Introduced in 2015 with the FAST Act, the NHFP is a formula program supporting the efficient movement of freight on the National Highway Freight Network.
 In California, the funding is included in California's Trade Corridor Enhancement Program along with funding made available through Senate Bill 1.
+The state

-The state adopted the first TCEP in Spring 2018, and the funding will be included in the TIP in late 2018. - Highway Bridge Program: Eliminated as a stand-alone federal program under MAP-21, Caltrans has continued to implement the local highway bridge program using other federal funds.
-The intent of the program is to replace or rehabilitate public highway bridges that are structurally deficient or functionally obsolete.
+- adopted the second cycle of TCEP projects in late 2020, and the funding will be added to the 2021 TIP as appropriate. - Local Highway Bridge Program (HBP): Eliminated as a stand-alone federal program under MAP-21, Caltrans has continued to implement the local highway bridge program using other federal funds.
+The intent of the program is to replace or rehabilitate public highway bridges that are structurally deficient.
 Caltrans manages the statewide program, evaluating candidate projects for eligibility requirements, and including the successful candidate projects in the financially constrained program lists that are forwarded to MPOs for inclusion into the TIP.
-HBP funded projects are often programmed into the TIP as a single group listing, rather than individual projects. - Highway Safety Improvement Program (HSIP): The purpose of HSIP is to achieve a significant reduction in fatalities and serious injuries on public roads.
-Caltrans manages the state's allocation of these federal funds, using crash reduction factors to identify candidate projects for funding.
+HBP funded projects are often programmed into the TIP as a single group listing, rather than individual projects. - Local Highway Safety Improvement Program (HSIP): The purpose of the local HSIP program is to achieve a significant reduction in fatalities and serious injuries on local roads.
+Caltrans manages the state's allocation of these funds, using crash reduction factors to identify candidate projects for funding.
 HSIP funded projects are often programmed into the TIP as a single group listing, rather than individual projects.
+Caltrans started using state funds rather than federal funds for this program in 2021, and therefore these local projects will no longer be required to be included in the TIP.
+Federal HSIP funds will be included in the State Highway Operations and Protection Program (SHOPP) in subsequent TIPs.